RMDLO/axbycz_calibration/README.md

 ## Taxonomy

-Knowns:
+**Knowns:**

-A - Transformation from base link to end effector of robot 1 B - Transformation from camera to calibration board
+- A - Transformation from base link to end effector of robot 1
+- B - Transformation from camera to calibration board
-C - Transformation from base link to end effector of robot 2
+- C - Transformation from base link to end effector of robot 2

-Uknowns:
+**Unknowns:**

-X - Transformation from end-effector to camera
+- X - Transformation from end-effector to camera
-Y - Transformation from base link of robot 1 to base link of robot 2 Z - Transformation from end-effector to calibration board
+- Y - Transformation from base link of robot 1 to base link of robot 2
+- Z - Transformation from end-effector to calibration board

-Calibration board - ChArUco
+**Calibration board:** - ChArUco

 ## Repository Structure